KevinDahlberg/wp-bootstrap-freelance-theme/blog.md

 - [ ] add post and page types to project (doesn't hurt to have...)
 - [ ] properly source scripts and styles
 - [ ] research the standard way for file structure and naming stuff for wordpress.

+10:00 pm - doing a little coding before crashing.

+by the way.  we are working in php... so you need some of these
+''''<?php

+i'm feeling a little sourcing coming on...